kkoltun/dev_notes/algorithms/sorting.md

 ### Heaps

 Features:
-* aray object that can be viewed as nearly complete binary tree;
+* array object that can be viewed as nearly complete binary tree;
 * each node of the tree corresponds to an element of an array;
 * the tree is completely filled on all levels except possibly the lowest;